mikimoqi/Data-Analysis-Using-Python-/README.md

 ## Team Members

-- Person 1: **Micky Yin (#48376140)**, I am majoring in Computer Science with strong interest in back-end development. *I am interested to learn game development and some machine learning.*
+- Person 1: **Miki Yin **, I am majoring in Computer Science with strong interest in back-end development. *I am interested to learn game development and some machine learning.*
 > nice to meet you all!
-- Person 2: **Brandon Krieg 56913452**.
+- Person 2: **Brandon Krieg **.
 Computer Science major with strong emphasis on scientific, mathematical computing. *thank you for coming to my ted talk*
 > fancy quote by smart person